TheKeeperOfPie/AutoBackground/README.md

 - Shuffle Images:
     - On: Selects a random image from a compiled list of all usable images in sources
     - Off: Rotates through images in order at time of cycle, does not check for adjustment of images by other processes
-- Scale Images:
-    - On: Will resize bitmaps to screen dimensions if they're too small or large, uses less memory
-    - Off: Assuming bitmap size is not larger than the max supported texture resolution, bitmaps will be loaded at their actual resolution

 - Update Interval: Time between changing images, or to change on a return to the wallpaper
 - Force Interval: